atbolsh/TransformerHomunculus/README.md

 This week:
 1) Tests for the corner task on penguins.farm
 2) Look at pretraining results; draw conclusions.
-3) Make a position-sensitive 'moving box equivalent' test for the text encodre?
+3) Make a position-sensitive 'moving box equivalent' test for the text encoder?
 Run it on penguins.farm?
 4) Starlink, etc.

 ~~~~~~~~

 Tmr:
-Pretraining will still be running.
+X Pretraining will still be running.
 Check on it, but don't sweat it.
-Maybe focus on the boat thing and chess instead, then actually work?
+X Maybe focus on the boat thing and chess instead, then actually work?
 Break from hobby?
 Food for thought.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~